shivpsingh/LearnUI/notes.md

 The callback function accepts four arguments.
 The first argument is known as the accumulator, which gets assigned the return value of the callback function from the previous iteration, the second is the current element being processed, the third is the index of that element and the fourth is the array upon which reduce is called.

+The arity of a function is the number of arguments it requires.
+Currying a function means to convert a function of N arity into N functions of arity 1.